nkawahara/tamamo/README.md

 6. $ cd sample_project
 7. $ make

-You Enjoy Multi FPGA Boards for Data Center or Big data Analytics!
+Enjoy your Multi FPGA Boards for Data Center or Big data Analytics!

 # award and article